Juvenile Rheumatoid Arthritis (cont.)

-Surgery for Juvenile Rheumatoid Arthritis
+Surgery for Juvenile Idiopathic Arthritis

-Whenever possible, children with juvenile rheumatoid arthritis should receive their care from a multidisciplinary center that specializes in pediatric rheumatologic care.
+Whenever possible, children with juvenile idiopathic arthritis should receive their care from a multidisciplinary center that specializes in pediatric rheumatologic care.
 However, such centers are not common and are mostly confined to large medical centers.

-Children with JRA must be evaluated regularly by the provider supervising care of their disease.
+Children with JIA must be evaluated regularly by the provider supervising care of their disease.
 This provider will give referrals to appropriate specialists, who will evaluate the child for development of preventable and/or treatable complications.
 Care will continue throughout childhood and adolescence.
 Children who go on to develop adult-type RA require medical care for their entire lives.

-Juvenile Rheumatoid Arthritis Prevention
+Juvenile Idiopathic Arthritis Prevention

 Must Read Articles Related to Juvenile Rheumatoid Arthritis

 The eMedicineHealth doctors ask about Juvenile Idiopathic Arthritis (Juvenile Rheumatoid Arthritis):